bluebanquise/bluebanquise/tutorials/docs/kubernetes_python_client.md

 Documentation is available at: https://github.com/kubernetes-client/python/blob/master/kubernetes/README.md

 You can find on this last page all API endpoints.
-This page is your best ally, as you can easily fond your needed enpoint, and all its related parameters.
+This page is your best ally, as you can easily find your needed enpoint, and all its related parameters.

 ## Usage